 The Section also has standing committees on areas of importance to California tax practitioners.
-Tax Section members can sign up for a committee using the Committee Sign-Up Form.
-For more information, contact the appropriate Standing Committee Officers.
+See our roster of Standing Committee officers.
 The committees are:

 The Compensation and Benefits Committee provides a forum for members of the Taxation Section to learn and discuss issues relating to executive compensation, tax-qualified retirement plans, and health and welfare benefit arrangements.
 Membership in the Committee is open to employee benefit practitioners and Taxation Section members and the participation of members of the Labor and Employment Law Section is encouraged.
 The Committee strives to include in discussions high level members of the Internal Revenue Service, U.S. Department of Labor Employee Benefit Security Administration, and California Franchise Tax Board.

 Corporate and Pass-Through Entities

 The Corporate and Pass-Through Entities Committee focuses on issues faced by corporate taxpayers and provides opportunities for practitioners and corporate tax counsel to maintain a level of expertise in the field of corporate tax law, expand their professional contacts, and serve the profession, the public and the legal system.
 Membership in the Committee offers practitioners information on developments with respect to corporate and business tax and a greater voice on developments in such legislation.

 The Estate and Gift Tax Committee is comprised of attorneys throughout the State of California who devote a significant portion of their practice to understanding the evolving areas of estate and gift tax compliance.
 One of the primary functions of the Committee is to provide valuable, informative, high quality continuing education programs on behalf of the Taxation Section.

 Income and Other Taxes